 For example, the table, below, shows the performance rates and points for nine QCDR and MIPS measures.

+There are three outcome measures, so one is automatically selected to meet the minimum requirement.
 The remaining measures are ranked by achievement points, with the top five selected to meet the minimum requirement of six measures.
 This yields a total of 35.3 points for all selected measures, before any bonus points.

 Note: Measure 225 has only 3.1 achievement points because the benchmark deciles are significantly skewed toward the high end.
 CMS has decided to not change the calculation methodology for topped out measures in 2017.
 Therefore, the performance rate of 99.90 in this example falls into decile 3, which ranges from 98.89 to 99.99 points, yielding 3.1 achievement points.
 A performance rate of 100 would result in 10 points.